AARodgers/DevcampPortfolio/notes.md

 Sample Users: email: glove@email.com, name: glove, pass: gloves

+1.make a copie of app with the notes, make another copy to publish without notes
+2. Finish section 12 and 129: Publishing a gem to rubygems.org

 - a virtual attribute lets you create a special attribute without putting it in the schema or doing a migration like 'first_name'
 - irb gives up a connection to the ruby vs. rails c which gives us access to the rails environment